 Often, the pro-legalization person cites America’s allegedly bad experience with the Prohibition of alcohol in the 1920s.

 The fact is, however, during Prohibition, the consumption of alcohol did indeed decline.
 Thus, Prohibition did indeed inhibit drinking.

 Of course, according to our reading of the Bible, it’s not bad or sinful to drink; it’s only sinful to get drunk and intoxicated.
 Drinking isn’t the problem, drunkenness and public intoxication are the problem.

 In reality, contrary to what the legalization crowd says, we don’t have drug “prohibition” in the United States.
 What we actually have in the U.S. is drug control and drug regulation, just like we now have alcohol control and alcohol regulation.
 For example, you can’t privately make hard alcohol.
 Besides marijuana and heroin, we also don’t allow 200 proof alcohol in legally sold alcohol.
 Beer can’t have 20 percent alcohol in it.

 Thus, society controls all of these things, including the times that bars are open.

-If they made drugs legal tomorrow, Whitney Houston, Michael Jackson, and Amy Winehouse would still be dead!
+Also, if they made drugs like marijuana, cocaine, crack, meth, etc., legal tomorrow, Whitney Houston, Michael Jackson, Heath Ledger, Jim Belushi, Amy Winehouse would still have killed themselves!

-If we make marijuana, crack, or heroin legal, why don’t we make a host of things legal, including 200 proof alcohol?
+Also, if we make marijuana, crack or heroin legal, why don’t we make a host of other things legal, including 200 proof alcohol?